cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 academic literature, considers an attacker's advantage in breaking security of any of these many keys, further assuming the attacker may have done some offline work (measuring time, but not memory) to help break any key.
-As a result, AEAD algorithm limits may depend on offline work and the number of keys.
+As a result, AEAD algorithm limits can depend on offline work and the number of keys.
 However, given that a multi-key attacker does not target any specific key, acceptable advantage levels may differ from that of the single-key setting.